Braess' Paradoxes in Coupled Power and Transportation Systems: Occurrence of Braess' Paradoxes

-We close this section by establishing that power system expansion induced \mh{BP}s will not occur for the simple coupled network considered.
+We close the section by proving that power system expansion induced \mh{BP}s will never occur for the coupled network.

-\begin{proposition}[No Type P-T and P-P in the 2-Route 2-Bus System] Type P-T and P-P BPs never occur for the 2-Route 2-Bus coupled network. \end{proposition} The lack of \mh{type P-T and P-P BPs} for the 2-Route 2-Bus system stems from the simple characteristics of the power network considered.
-In fact, for this power network, increasing the line capacity will always reduce the spatial LMP differential across the charging points which cannot deteriorate transportation or power system performance.
-In the next section, we consider a power system with a loop for which we show that \mh{both type P-T and P-P BPs} can occur.
+\begin{proposition}[No Type P-T and P-P in the 2-Route 2-Bus System] Type P-T and P-P BPs never occur for the 2-Route 2-Bus coupled network. \end{proposition}

+The lack of \mh{type P-T and P-P BPs} stems from the simple characteristics of the power network considered.\footnote{In fact, for this power network, increasing the line capacity will always \jqe{(weakly)} reduce the spatial LMP differential across the charging points, which cannot deteriorate transportation or power system performance.} In the next section, we consider a power system with a loop where \mh{both type P-T and P-P BPs} can occur.